Changes to Waterview speed limits, central city bus routes and start of term 3 combine for mad Monday on Auckland roads

-Auckland motorists are urged to take extra care this morning with the start of school term 3, alongside changes to central city school bus routes and speed limits around the Waterview Tunnel.
+Traffic is building on Auckland motorways with the start of school term 3, alongside changes to central city school bus routes and speed limits around the Waterview Tunnel.

+At 7.30am the NZ Transport Agency said there were patches of heavy traffic citybound on the Northern, Southern and Northwestern motorways.

+There was also a truck breakdown partially blocking lane two northbound on the Harbour Bridge, and a crash on Ash St, blocking the left lane outside the racecourse.

 Students of 36 central city schools could need to travel on a new school bus route, a public transport service, or a combination of both.